Bill Wilkie: Personal life

 In 1940, Wilkie was called up into the Royal Air Force, and completed his basic training at Redcar.
 He was posted to Kinnell, near Friockheim in Angus.

 After demobilisation in 1946, he returned to Perth, where he married Ena, whom he met before the war.
 She was an organist in her father's church, Coupar Angus Congregational, as well as being a pianist in a local dance band.

 In 1994, Wilkie was awarded the MBE for services to the All-Scotland Accordion & Fiddle Festival.

 Ena died in 2003, and Wilkie survived her by fourteen years.
-He died on 1 May 2017, aged 95, at Perth Royal Infirmary.
+He died in 2017, aged 95, at Perth Royal Infirmary.
 His funeral was held on 11 May at St Leonard's-in-the-Fields Church.
 He was buried in Wellshill Cemetery.

 Wilkie's grandson, Richard Colburn, is a drummer who has played with Snow Patrol and Belle and Sebastian.
 His granddaughter, Sharon Colburn, has run an arabesque dancewear shop in Perth's Hospital Street, 200 yd from Wilkie's music shop, since 1988.